-Whether your dog is fence-fighting with a neighbor’s dog, is barking at the doorbell and jumping on guests, is counter surfing while you are cooking, or doesn’t get along with a dog playmate or housemate, private at-home lessons make more sense since no class can simulate those situations as adequately or as effectively.
+Whether your dog is fence-fighting with a neighbor’s dog, is barking at the doorbell and jumping on guests, or is counter surfing while you are cooking, private at-home lessons make more sense since no class can simulate those situations as adequately or as effectively.

 What services does Pedogogy provide?